Back To Search Results

 Clinical Significance

-The DCML pathway may be affected at numerous points throughout its first, second, and third-order neurons.
-The clinical presentation may be convoluted due to its proximity to other neurologic tracts; furthermore, the absence of conscious proprioception, vibration, fine touch, and 2-point discrimination of skin and joints is pathognomonic for damage of the DCML pathway.
-The level at which the DCML pathway is affected will determine the clinical presentation.
-Below is a list of pathologies in which the DCML pathway is affected.
+The DCML pathway may be impaired at multiple points along its 1st-, 2nd-, and 3rd-order neurons.
+Clinical presentations may be complex due to the fibers' proximity to other neurological tracts.
+However, the loss of conscious proprioception, vibration, fine touch, and 2-point discrimination of the skin and joints is pathognomonic for DCML pathway damage.
+The specific symptoms depend on the level at which the pathway is affected.
+Common pathologies impacting the DCML pathway are described below.

-2. Vitamin B12 deficiency: Subacute, combined degeneration is the demyelination of the dorsal columns, lateral corticospinal tracts, and spinocerebellar tracts due to vitamin B12 deficiency.
-Vitamin B12 is rarely deficient in the United States; however, one must always rule it out in specific patient groups at higher risk such as strict vegans, patients suffering from inflammatory bowel disease (IBD), chronic malabsorption, pernicious anemia, history of gastrectomy, diphyllobothrium latum infection, and cystic fibrosis.
-The condition is diagnosable by obtaining methylmalonic acid levels.
-The treatment is vitamin B12 supplementation; however, the extent of recovery will be dependent on the duration and extent of the neuronal damage.[8]
+Subacute combined degeneration is characterized by demyelination of the dorsal columns, lateral corticospinal tracts, and spinocerebellar tracts due to vitamin B12 deficiency.[7]
+Although rare in the U.S., vitamin B12 deficiency should be considered in high-risk groups such as strict vegans, patients with inflammatory bowel disease, chronic malabsorption, pernicious anemia, history of gastrectomy, Diphyllobothrium latum infection, and cystic fibrosis.[8]
+Diagnosis relies on measuring methylmalonic acid levels.
+Treatment consists of vitamin B12 supplementation.[9]
+However, recovery depends on the duration and severity of neuronal damage.[10]

-6. Upper dorsal pontine syndrome: This syndrome is also known as “Raymond Cestan syndrome” and is due to occlusion of the long circumferential branches of the basilar artery.
-The occlusion of the results mentioned above in damage to the medial lemniscus pathway, resulting in contralateral loss of conscious proprioception, vibration, fine touch, and 2-point discrimination of skin and joints.
-Furthermore, it may present with ipsilateral ataxia, ipsilateral paralysis to the muscles of mastication, ipsilateral sensory loss of the face, horizontal gaze palsy, contralateral loss of touch pain and temperature, and contralateral hemiparesis of the face and body.
-The evaluation includes coagulation studies, echocardiogram, and computed tomogram (CT) angiography.
-Management is dependent on the time of onset, and type of stroke (ischemic versus hemorrhagic).[10]
+Also known as Raymond-Cestan syndrome, this condition arises from occlusion of the long circumferential branches of the basilar artery.
+Damage to the medial lemniscus pathway causes contralateral loss of conscious proprioception, vibration, fine touch, and 2-point discrimination.
+Additional symptoms include ipsilateral ataxia, paralysis of muscles of mastication, sensory loss of the face, horizontal gaze palsy, contralateral loss of pain and temperature sensation, and contralateral hemiparesis affecting both face and body.
+Diagnostic workup includes coagulation studies, echocardiography, and CTA.
+Management is guided by stroke type and time of onset.[12]

 Media